Tallinn, a city rich in medieval charm, a tormented history and to contrast the ultra-modern and hipster districts.

 Is the Tallinn Card worth it?

-Like most cities, Tallinn also has a tourist card that gives you entry to a ton of attractions.
-If you are planning on seeing more than a few attractions on this list or using public transport, like I was, it might be worthwhile investing in one.
-I bought the single-day pass and had pre-planned my route to encompass all the ‘expensive’ attractions in one single day.
+I bought the single-day digital pass and had pre-planned my route to encompass all the ‘expensive’ attractions in one single day.
 This saved me a fortune compared to if I had paid individually for them.

-Check out the Tallinn Card website, to work out if it’s worth purchasing one or not.
+Check out the Tallinn Card website, to find out just how much you will actually save.

 1. Walk around the Walls of Tallinn.